How to structure and scale your finance team for success

 The key to finance team success

-In addition to talent, one of the most important factors leading to the success of a finance team, regardless of size, is making sure they have best-in-class software to boost productivity and efficiency.
-An automated spend analysis, for example, can both surface common issues like duplicate subscriptions and more complex challenges like inefficiencies in the supply chain.
+In addition to talent, one of the most important factors leading to the success of a finance team, regardless of size, is making sure they have best-in-class finance and accounting software to boost productivity and efficiency.
+An automated spend analysis, for example, can both surface common issues like duplicate subscriptions and more complex challenges like inefficiencies in the supply chain in real-time.

-The more that a team can automate their processes, using tools like Ramp, the more they’ll be able to focus on more strategic aspects of the company’s finance and on empowering employees to make smart financial decisions on the company’s behalf.
+The more that a team can automate their processes using tools like Ramp, the more they’ll be able to focus on strategic planning of the company’s finances and on empowering employees to make smart financial decisions on the company’s behalf.